Testing recommendations for ortho-phthalates

 Why test for ortho-phthalates?

 The great majority of Americans have ortho-phthalates (o-phthalates) in their body due to the class’s extensive use in consumer products including use as a plasticizer in polyvinyl chloride, and in adhesives and inks.
-These endocrine disruptors are associated with a variety of reproductive and neurodevelopmental harms.
+O-phthalates are also used in the manufacturing of final product of other types of plastics and coatings for plastics, as well as in paper.
+These endocrine disrupting chemicals are associated with a variety of reproductive and neurodevelopmental harms.

 Studies in Canada and the US show that the food supply is extensively contaminated with o-phthalates including dry food, fresh produce, meats, dairy and infant food.